Our contact details can be found here.

 Many young people have insufficient skills relevant to helping them to find employment.
 This not only results in high unemployment for young people, but also means that the economy cannot grow as fast without the talent of young people.

-Schools for life promotes group debate and participation, as well as training in vocational skills, nurturing curiosity, equality and an entrepreneurial spirit; helping children to reach their full potential; and giving them the best possible preparation for the future.
-Income Generation Programmes and business management training for parents and carers of children also help to ensure project sustainability.
+Schools for Life promote group debate and participation, as well as training in vocational skills, nurturing curiosity, equality and an entrepreneurial spirit; helping children to reach their full potential; and giving them the best possible preparation for the future.
+As well as this, students are taught in accordance with the national curriculum so that they have relevant academic qualifications when leaving schools.

 Please fill in the application form which can be found here.